mjb123uk/ElementArchieve/README.md

 You can view the saved content files in a simple viewer, the JSON object data is viewed as a tree.

+If an element editor is installed (Ace or CodeMirror) then the content file viewer will use either to display in syntax.

 Credit to Gabor Turi ( http://jsonviewer.stack.hu/ ) for example of JSON tree for Extjs.

 This CMP uses the Modx 2.3+ menu system and by default creates a menu entry under the Extras menu.